roma4469/wayblue-niri/README.md

 # wayblue-niri &nbsp; [![bluebuild build badge](https://github.com/roma4469/wayblue-niri/actions/workflows/build.yml/badge.svg)](https://github.com/roma4469/wayblue-niri/actions/workflows/build.yml)

+wayblue-niri is my own spin on Wayblue with Niri and Waybar.
+Started by installing Nocturne Shell in place of Waybar then added my own preferences and software needs.

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 After setup, it is recommended you update this README to describe your custom image.